 The right way of parsing the string above would be to decode ‘cG90dXNAd2hpdGVob3VzZS5nb3Y=’ which results in ‘email@example.com’ and ’00’ which is a null byte (represented as ), resulting in the following email address:

 This email address is not valid per its RFC and should be presented as an error.

 What actually happens is that some email clients will stop at the null byte and ignore all the rest, incorrectly displaying the email as ‘firstname.lastname@example.org.’
 Other clients will parse the whole thing but stop at the first string that looks like a valid email address, again ‘email@example.com.’

 Is DMARC the one to blame?

 No, if the parser was correctly implemented the email would have failed to deliver.
-As per the list published by Sabri Haddouche enterprise providers like Google or Microsoft Office 365 are not affected by it (and affected clients have either fixed it or are in the process of fixing) so this is no more that another software bug.
+As per the list published by Sabri Haddouche enterprise providers like Google or Microsoft Office 365 are not affected by it (and affected clients have either fixed it or are in the process of fixing it) so this is no more than another software bug.

 The DMARC protocol is innocent.
 It still remains effective.
 If you’d like to check your current SPF, DKIM, and DMARC setup quickly and easily, use our free investigate tool.